nvtidm/dvtalk.github.io/_posts/x_myrandoms/uvm_randoms/2021-09-27-uvm-barrier.md

 //
 // after 1ns, the process 1 is suspended, the counter of `m_bar` barrier will be 1.
-//            the process 1 will wait for the counter reach the threshold value (which is 2).
+//            the process 1 will wait for the counter to reach the threshold value (which is 2).
 //
 // after 3ns, in the process 2, the `m_bar.wait_for()` will increase the barrier counter by 1,
 //            so the counter will be 2, equal to the threshold value, then the barrier is lifted.